Culture vulture is a term for anyone:

 It’s also back when CBR never cared for anime from a culture vulture point of view.

-But ever since 2018 – CBR’s been creating an INSANE amount of anime articles.
+But ever since 2018 – CBR writers have wrote an INSANE amount of anime articles.

 We’re talking hundreds since 2018 based on the history and dates on their site.